Hank860502/Pioneer/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/17296898/16355636/d1eee11a-3a71-11e6-8ed1-a875c65a88c1.png)

 ##What is the app about?
-Pioneer is a travel & discovery decoupled application, using our own [Pioneer API](#Pioneer) that helps people on the road to explore new places.
+Pioneer is a travel & discovery decoupled application, using our own -[Pioneer API](#Pioneer-API) that helps people on the road to explore new places.
 This mobile application has been created in 7 days as a final project with DevBootcamp.

 ## Our design philosophy